Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Summary and conclusion

 By utilizing the semiclassical Boltzmann transport approach, we investigate the second order (in terms of the thermal gradient $\bm{\nabla}T$) nonlinear planar Nernst and thermal Hall effects (Eq.~(11)) in 3D WSMs, which can be viewed as the manifestations of chiral anomaly with $\bm{B \cdot \nabla}T \neq 0$.
 In the low temperature regime, we also derive the fundamental relations among the chiral anomaly induced nonlinear planar transport coefficients via the Sommerfeld expansions.
 Interestingly, the chiral anomaly induced nonlinear transport phenomena violate the well-known Wiedemann-Franz law and Mott relation derived in the linear response regime \cite{Lorenz_law,Ashcroft_my}.
 Instead, the nonlinear analog of these two celebrated equations found in the present work (Eq.~(13)) are remarkably consistent with that predicted for the BCD induced nonlinear transport phenomena in Ref. \cite{zeng2019wiedemannfranz}.

 We have numerically checked our results using both the low energy effective Weyl Hamiltonian as well as the lattice Weyl Hamiltonian.
 Compared to the simple linearzied Weyl Hamiltonian models, the lattice models generally acquire band structures more closely related to the realistic WSMs, because of the natural band regularization and irreproducible overlap regions between the Weyl nodes.
-We find that, to get a non-zero nonlinear planar response induced by chiral anomaly, the configurations of the pairs of Weyl nodes of opposite chiralities are not limited to those tilted in the same directions, as found in a recent work \cite{chiralanomaly_2020Li}.
-In contrast to Ref. \cite{chiralanomaly_2020Li}, we find that, pairs of non-tilted or oppositely tilted Weyl cones can also support nonzero chiral anomaly induced NPNE and NPTHE in Weyl materials.
+We find that, to get a non-zero nonlinear planar response induced by chiral anomaly, the configurations of the pairs of Weyl nodes of opposite chiralities are not limited to those tilted in the same directions, consistent to what has been found in a recent work for the nonlinear planar Hall effect \cite{chiralanomaly_2020Li}.
+In contrast to Ref. \cite{chiralanomaly_2020Li}, we show that, pairs of non-tilted or oppositely tilted Weyl cones can also support nonzero chiral anomaly induced NPNE and NPTHE in Weyl materials.
 We have also given concrete prescriptions for experimentally distinguishing the effects discussed in the present work from other similar linear and non-linear effects that may also arise in this scenario.
 The novel non-linear effects in WSMs induced by chiral anomaly in the presence of $\bm{E=0}$ and $\bm{B \cdot \nabla}T \neq 0$ and the fundamental relations among them remarkably different from the conventional Wiedemann-Franz law and Mott relations can be checked experimentally in realistic WSMs.